Composition of Safety Constraints For Fixed-Wing Collision Avoidance Amidst Limited Communications

-This paper makes the following contributions.
-First, it generalizes a method discussed for instance in \cite{borrmann2015control, wang2017safe} for constructing a barrier certificate that can be used to make safety guarantees for a system.
-Second, it shows how to ensure that multiple safety constraints can be satisfied simultaneously when using this constructive method.
-Third, it presents a decentralized algorithm for ensuring safety in the context of multi-agent systems.
+The high level contribution of the paper is a method for constructing a barrier function given a safety constraint and system dynamics.
+In particular, after a safety engineer specifies an evasive maneuver we then show how to construct a barrier function.
+This paper makes the following technical contributions.
+First, it generalizes a method discussed in \cite{borrmann2015control, wang2017safe} for constructing a barrier function that can be used to make safety guarantees for a system.
+Second, it examines how to ensure that multiple safety constraints can be satisfied simultaneously when using this constructive method.
+Third, it presents an algorithm for ensuring safety in the context of multi-agent systems that does not require communication of low level actuator commands.
 Fourth, it shows how to apply the above theory to a scenario involving fixed wing UAVs where vehicles must ensure minimum separation distances are maintained at all times.
-This paper expands on the conference version \cite{squires2018constructive} which did not consider multiple constraints and only considered the centralized case.
-It also expands on the simulation study presented in \cite{squires2018constructive} by considering a scenario with 20 vehicles to demonstrate that all pairwise distances between vehicles can be kept above a minimum safety distances throughout a scenario.
+This paper expands on the conference version \cite{squires2018constructive} which did not consider multiple constraints and did not consider limited communications.
+Finally, this paper expands on the simulation study presented in \cite{squires2018constructive} by considering a scenario with 20 vehicles to demonstrate that all pairwise distances between vehicles can be kept above a minimum safety distance throughout a scenario.

 This paper is organized as follows.
-Section \ref{sec_background} discusses background information for barrier certificates.
-Section \ref{sec_construction} discusses a general method for constructing a barrier certificate and shows how to apply it to fixed wing collision avoidance.
-Section \ref{sec_composition} generalizes the results of Section \ref{sec_construction} by showing how to satisfy multiple constraints simultaneously.
-Section \ref{sec_decentralized_control} relaxes the amount of information required to share between vehicles while still guaranteeing safety.
-Section \ref{sec_simulation} presents a simulation verification of the approach.
-Section \ref{sec_conclusion} concludes.
+Section~\ref{sec_background} discusses background information for barrier functions.
+Section~\ref{sec_construction} discusses a general method for constructing a barrier function and shows how to apply it to fixed wing collision avoidance.
+Section~\ref{sec_composition} generalizes the results of Section~\ref{sec_construction} by showing how to satisfy multiple constraints simultaneously.
+Section~\ref{sec_limited_communication_control} relaxes the amount of information required to share between vehicles while still guaranteeing safety.
+Section~\ref{sec_simulation} presents a simulation verification of the approach.
+Section~\ref{sec_conclusion} concludes.